Risks of AI Scientists: Prioritizing Safeguarding Over Autonomy

 \textbf{Vulnerable to Jailbreak Attacks:} LLMs are susceptible to jailbreak attacks—manipulative prompting techniques that bypass safety measures \cite{zhang2020adversarial,wei2023jailbroken}. \jan{ For instance, while an LLM might refuse a direct request to synthesize illegal substances, it may unknowingly provide instructions when the same request is rephrased using chemical formulas or technical terminology.
 Similarly, common jailbreak attacks employ creative misdirection through roleplaying scenarios—such as asking the model to help write a fictional play where one character explains dangerous processes to another, or requesting the model to participate in a hypothetical game where harmful information must be shared. }

-\textbf{Reasoning Capability Deficiencies:} LLMs often struggle with deep logical reasoning and handling complex scientific arguments~\citep{huang-chang-2023-towards,valmeekam2022large,wei2022chain}.
-Their inability to perform such tasks can result in flawed planning and interaction, as they might resort to using inappropriate tools ~\citep{wornow2023shaky}.
+\textbf{Reasoning Capability Deficiencies:} LLMs often struggle with deep logical reasoning and handling complex scientific arguments~\cite{huang-chang-2023-towards,valmeekam2022large,wei2022chain}.
+Their inability to perform such tasks can result in flawed planning and interaction, as they may resort to using inappropriate tools ~\cite{wornow2023shaky}.

-\textbf{Lack of Up-to-Date Knowledge:} LLMs, which are trained on pre-existing datasets, may lack the latest scientific developments, leading to potential misalignments with contemporary scientific knowledge~\citep{bommasani2021opportunities}.
-Despite the advent of Retrieval-Augmented Generation (RAG), challenges remain in sourcing the most recent knowledge.
+\textbf{Lack of Up-to-Date Knowledge:} LLMs, which are trained on pre-existing datasets, may lack the latest scientific developments, leading to potential misalignments with contemporary scientific knowledge \cite{bommasani2021opportunities}. \jan{Despite the advent of Retrieval-Augmented Generation, challenges remain in sourcing the most recent knowledge.
 Recent advances in model editing techniques offer promising solutions for efficiently updating LLMs' knowledge in specific domains while preserving performance on other tasks \cite{yao-etal-2023-editing}, though maintaining long-term model relevancy remains an open challenge.}

-\subsection{Planning Module}
+\subsubsection{Planning Module}

 Given a task, the planning module is designed to break down the task into smaller, manageable components.
 Nevertheless, the following vulnerabilities exist:

 \textbf{Lack of Awareness of Risks in Long-term Planning:} Agents often struggle to fully comprehend and account for the potential risks associated with their long-term plans of action.
 This issue arises because LLMs are primarily designed to solve specific tasks rather than to evaluate the long-term consequences of actions with an understanding of potential future impacts~\cite{chui2018real, cave2019bridging}.